xiguaakako/ArtSense-Proximity-Aware-Exhibition-Experience/ARTSENSE-STM32/README.md

 * **BLE Broadcasting for Proximity Detection:** The STM32 constantly broadcasts a BLE signal.
 The strength of this signal (RSSI) is measured by the user's Android phone to estimate the distance between the user and the artwork.
 This enables the automatic triggering of the audio guide feature as users approach exhibits.
 * **Dynamic Artwork Naming via BLE Service:** This firmware implements a BLE service that allows curators to remotely update the displayed name of the artwork associated with the specific STM32 device.
 This eliminates the need to re-flash the firmware whenever artwork information changes.
-* **Shake Detection for Security Alerts:**  An integrated accelerometer monitors for movement.
-If the device is shaken or disturbed, the firmware changes the broadcasted BLE message to alert curators that the artwork may be in danger.
+* **Rock Detection for Security Alerts:**  An integrated accelerometer monitors for movement.
+If the device is disturbed, the firmware changes the broadcasted BLE message to alert curators that the artwork may be in danger.

 ## Getting Started